leehambley/capistrano-handbook/index.markdown

     after (:deploy, "notifier:email_the_boss")

-Note the different arguments, essentially it doesn't matter how you send these, strings, symbols or otherwise, they are automagically red through to ascertain what you intended, I could just have easily have written:
+Note the different arguments, essentially it doesn't matter how you send these, strings, symbols or otherwise, they are automagically read through to ascertain what you intended, I could just have easily have written:

     after ('deploy', "notifier:email_the_boss")